We stock genuine Caroma and Fowler spare parts and ship Australia-wide — order for fast despatch from our Mascot warehouse.

 Identifying which toilet you have from Caroma or Fowler is the most important 1st step before ordering spare parts or replacing the toilet.
 Most Caroma and Fowler toilets now use the same retrofit spare parts which does make it easier but they don’t all have the same set up.
 Below we will take you through how we identify the correct Caroma or Fowler Toilet, so that you can make the right decision.
+Sydney Tap and Bathroomware has an extensive spare parts inventory and with 40 years of experience has developed a reputation for identifying those hard to find products and stocking discontinued product lines.
+Here is our DIY guide to help you identify your Caroma and Fowler parts.

 Identifying Your Caroma or Fowler Toilet – The First and Most Important Step